marcellogalhardo/marcellogalhardo.dev/content/posts/2021/03/30/using-compose-beta-on-as-4-1.md

 Special thanks to [Jake Wharton](https://twitter.com/JakeWharton) for answering my question about the subject with the idea that originated this post, and [Colton Idle](https://twitter.com/ColtonIdle) for informing me about the simpler way to include a Kotlin Compiler Plugin.

-> ℹ️ To stay up to date with my writing, follow me on [Mastodon](http://androiddev.social/@mg) or [Twitter](https://twitter.com/marcellogalhard).
-If you have any questions, feel free to reach me out! ℹ️
+> ℹ️ To stay up to date with my writing, follow me on [Twitter](https://twitter.com/marcellogalhard) or [Mastodon](http://androiddev.social/@mg).
+If you have any questions, feel free to reach out to me! ℹ️